 If you have multiple videos to upload at once, you can sync the Mac OS app to any folder on your computer.
 Once synced, all videos in that folder will be automatically uploaded straight to your Vimeo account in the app.

 To sync a folder to the Mac OS app, select the Sync tab, then select a folder on your computer.
-From here, you can also select a default privacy option which will apply to all videos uploaded from the selected folder.
+From here, you can also select a default privacy option that will apply to all videos uploaded from the selected folder.

 ⚠️Please note that only video files in your folder can be automatically uploaded.
 Other files (such as text, captions, and image files) will be ignored.

 You’ll be able to see the progress for your uploaded videos directly from the app.
 Note that only a few files will be queued up at a time.